ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Performance of

-In this section, we evaluate the performance of \forestflow.
-In \S\ref{sec:results_statistics}, we assess its performance throughout the parameter space of the training set.
-Then, in \S\ref{sec:results_other}, we examine the accuracy of the emulator using simulations with cosmologies and IGM models not included in the training set.
+In Sect.~\ref{sec:results_statistics}, we analyze the performance of \forestflow across the parameter space of the training set.
+Then, in Sect.~\ref{sec:results_other}, we test its accuracy using simulations with cosmologies and IGM models that are not part of the training set.
+All performance evaluations are conducted using the simulations described in Sect.~\ref{sec:input_sims}, which were run using the same code and resolution.
+Before employing \forestflow for cosmological inference, it will be crucial to validate it against large, high-resolution simulations produced with alternative codes.
+We defer this task to future work.